-- Crown/Vertex & Top: If the hair loss is occurring in the crown region or top of the scalp, the surgeon prefers beard hair, pubic hair or hair from the armpits.
+- Crown/Vertex & Top: If the hair loss is occurring in the crown region or top of the scalp, surgeons prefer beard hair, pubic hair or hair from the armpits.

-After the surgeon identifies donor areas on different parts of the body, s/he will use the FUE technique for:
+After the surgeon identifies donor areas on different parts of the body, they will use the FUE technique for:

 Book A Free Consultation With Our Patient Consultants

 We offer free consultations for patients across the UK & Ireland, so you can discuss your individual requirements with our specialists.
 Book A Free Consultation With Our Patient Consultants Today.

 The patient will leave with bandages on the donor areas.
 You may need to wear them for 2-3 days.